Help! My Puppy Hates Its Crate: What Can I Do?

 dog trainer

-Alexandra Bassett is the owner, dog trainer, and behavior consultant at Dog Savvy, a private dog and puppy training company specializing in game-based dog training and solving problem dog behaviors like dog separation anxiety, leash reactivity, excessive barking, and aggression.
+Alexandra Bassett is the lead dog trainer and behavior consultant at Dog Savvy, a private dog and puppy training company specializing in game-based dog training and behavior training solutions for dog separation anxiety, leash reactivity, excessive barking, and aggression.

 Previous